xrdt/RelativitySpaceHW/README.md

 tkinter
 InfluxDBClient

+Start InfluxDB instance:
+influxd

-Set up Grafana to read from InfluxDB, with database 'robot\_sim"
+Start the Grafana server: systemctl start grafana-server Log in using default username/password: admin / admin Set up Grafana to read from InfluxDB, with database 'robot\_sim" Create a new dashboard.
+Create the following queries:
+select pos from y\_pos
+select cmd from y\_move\_cmd

 ## Running Instructions